Before investing with a new broker or financial advisor, consider checking out the respective credentials at the following resources:

 financial liability or equity instrument to another entity.
 These instruments

-can be a tradeable asset of any kind, to include registered securities and
+can be a tradeable asset of any kind, including registered securities and

 commodities and unregistered securities (e.g. a simple promissory note between